 When Should You Avoid Using eSIM for Banking?

 If your device lacks regular updates, uses unsecured networks, or your carrier has weak security, eSIM banking may be risky.
+Not all eSIMs support every feature, such as personal hotspots, and compatibility can vary depending on the carrier or region.
 Device vulnerabilities like outdated software or rooted phones further increase exposure.
-In such cases, limit banking to secure environments.

 - Your smartphone does not receive regular security updates, increasing vulnerability to malware and cyberattacks.